Headhunter specializing in expert search for Digital Transformation | Global Network | Berlin-based

 Here are some thoughts compiled from the study of Niels Pflaeging's writings.
 Truths that match with my own experiences.

-Despite agile working methods and a reduction of unnecessary hierarchies, I see a great need for experienced leadership.
+Despite agile working methods and a reduction of unnecessary hierarchies, I see a great need for emergent leadership.
 I myself am on a journey through different forms of organization, expertise and personal development stages and thus also different forms of leadership - from managing the end-to-end work of a team of 15 designers to steering a team of 35 designers focused on strategy, vision, prototyping and platform design to leading a team of 9 talent consultants.
 Every assignment brought new unexpected challenges and required specific decisions that cannot be squeezed into ready made Leadership To Dos lists.

 My learning: whether a large or a small team - it makes no difference.
 I would even say that in a small team - leadership is sometimes even more challenging - because you can be measured very directly by your actions or non-actions, your attitude, strengths and weaknesses.
 In a more complex organizational setup it's easier to blame the system for failures or let yourself be absorbed and influenced by the political sidelines in the organization.